The new hot trend in cyberthieving is holding your cloud data ransom.

 What's next?

-The IBM report predicts the annual global loss to the ransomware crime spree could hit $11.5 billion by 2019.
+A report from Cybersecurity Ventures predicts the annual global loss to the ransomware crime spree could hit $11.5 billion by 2019.

 Security experts believe incident response, how an organization deals with a breach or other digital threats, should be where companies, government agencies and organizations focus their security resources.